vocaliodmiku/vocaliodmiku.github.io/content/about/_index.md

         end_date: '2019'
 ---

 Hi, this is Linkai Peng.
 I am an ML engineer @ NetEase YouDao.
 I am passionate about using cutting-edge ML technologies to boost the spoken Human-Computer Interaction system.
-A central focus of my current work is developing self-supervised neural networks to improve our ASR related [industry products][1], including ASR, CAPT, VAD and KWS.
-I interest in Conversational AI & Voice Technology.
+A central focus of my current work is developing machine learning system to improve Computer Assisted Language Learning system and Automatic Speech Recognition.
+I interest in Conversational AI teacher for language learning.

 [1]: https://smart.youdao.com/en/